Denver Hume: Career

+Sunderland

 Born in Ashington, Hume joined Sunderland's academy at the age of 10, and made his debut for Sunderland in the final match of the 2017–18 season as a second-half substitute in a 3–0 victory over Wolverhampton Wanderers.
 He scored his first goal for Sunderland on 11 January 2020 in a 4–0 victory over Wycombe Wanderers.